opf/openproject/docs/release-notes/10/10-4-0/README.md

 ### Light and dark theme for OpenProject (Enterprise add-on)

-Cloud and Enterprise edition users can now easily customize the look and feel of their OpenProject environment by using a custom logo and adjusting the color theme.
+Enterprise cloud and Enterprise on-premises users can now easily customize the look and feel of their OpenProject environment by using a custom logo and adjusting the color theme.
 With OpenProject 10.4 this gets a lot easier - thanks to default themes.
 Simply choose between the OpenProject theme, the light theme and the dark theme.

 These themes are optimized and fulfill accessibility requirements.
 You can further customize them by starting with one of the default themes and adjusting individual colors based on your needs.